 It was a Saturday morning in mid-February.
 Tasks in hand and the little one strapped into her seat, I sailed off for a day of being super Dad.
 Just me and my 15-month-old daughter Cara for a day in town running errands as the snow lay thick on the ground outside.

-It all started off so well, Cara loves the car so with a drink in hand and safely wrapped in her car seat she drifted off to sleep like the flick of of switch.
-We pulled into the multi-storey carpark and before waking her, I got out the buggy, the change bag, the bits and bobs I had to return to the shop, the shopping list, and then of course the baby.
+It all started off so well, Cara loves the car so with a drink in hand and safely wrapped in her car seat she drifted off to sleep like the flick of a switch.
+We pulled into the multi-storey carpark and before waking her, I got out the buggy, the change bag, the bits and bobs I had to return to the shop, the shopping list, and then, of course, the baby.
 Up to this point it was all smooth sailing and felt like the most natural thing in the world for me; being a Dad.

 Not long had passed before a delightful aroma drifted up from the seat below.
 Cara was pretty content, but I knew something was brewing in there so the time had come to do the necessary and change my little one.
 The first bump in the road had arrived but I am Super Dad, I can handle this, no problem!
 Check the grey matter, find the nearest public toilet and off we go.